Species Recovery Projects

 A third site has been created in recent years (near a wood from which it vanished in the 1950s) using plants grown by Kew Gardens, and this is being closely monitored to discover if the plants have formed a breeding population.

-In the meantime we have been hard at work at one of its native sites in a secret location in Surrey, as this short film shows.
+In the meantime we have been hard at work at both of its native sites (in Surrey and Somerset), as this short film shows.

 The Spiked Rampion project is now in its fifth year, with the outlook looking much more hopeful for this spectacular plant of woodland glades.
 A new find in 2011 means the species is now known in nine locations in Sussex.
 The Millennium Seed Bank at Wakehurst Place has successfully propagated an ex situ population, and from this we will be ‘bulking up’ two of the wild populations where numbers have dropped to critical levels.
 Five of the sites have had woodland management carried out to increase light levels, and four of these have recorded a moderate increase in population levels.
 There is still a lot of work to be done to get this species off the danger list, but we are feeling very happy the work is moving in the right direction!
 We are hugely grateful to the D’Oyley Carte Foundation for funding the 2013-2014 work programmes.